.

 • Customer Service Management

-With LigoLab, all these modules and applications work in synergy to provide a holistic solution tailored to the multifaceted needs of modern clinical and reference laboratories and pathology groups.
+With LigoLab, all these modules and applications work in synergy to provide a holistic laboratory information system software solution tailored to the multifaceted needs of modern clinical and reference laboratories and pathology groups.

 LIS System Services and Support

-Once you’ve determined if the LIS system is comprehensive, you’ll next want to learn about the LIS vendor’s approach to LIS customer service and support.
-This is especially important because in many cases LIS software support can result in unexpected or hidden costs for the need to add seats and modules as the lab evolves.
-The last thing you want to do is upgrade your medical LIS without having a complete understanding of any costs that may adversely affect the growth of your business.
+Once you’ve determined if the LIS system you’re evaluating is comprehensive, you’ll next want to learn about the LIS software vendor’s approach to LIS system customer service and support.
+This is especially important because LIS software support can result in unexpected or hidden costs to add seats and modules as the lab evolves.
+The last thing you want to do is upgrade your pathology lab software without a complete understanding of any costs that may adversely affect the growth of your business.

-To optimize laboratory workflow management, you’ll want the software’s support team to be an ally, one that’s available 24/7 for critical issues and that also provides unlimited support and training during normal business hours.
+To optimize laboratory workflow management, you’ll want the LIS software support team to be an ally, available 24/7 for critical issues with unlimited support and training during normal business hours.

-You can make the case that independent clinical laboratories and pathology groups are underserved in the healthcare industry, so upgrading to a LIS system backed by a company that is keenly aware of the distinct requirements and hurdles faced by independent labs is a big plus.
+You can make the case that independent clinical laboratories and pathology groups are underserved in the healthcare industry, so upgrading to a laboratory information system backed by LIS software vendors keenly aware of distinct requirements and hurdles is a big plus.

 At LigoLab, we’re committed and exclusively focused on the success of our independent laboratory clients.
-Our nearly 20 years of experience and best practices in this space give us a profound understanding of the unique market dynamics at play and what today’s independent labs need to scale efficiently.
+Our 20 years of experience and best practices in this space give us a profound understanding of the unique market dynamics and what medical laboratory solutions today’s independent labs need to scale efficiently.

-To learn more about LigoLab and our all-in-one solution for pathology lab management, contact us for a quick call with a LIS system specialist.
+To learn more about LigoLab and our all-in-one LIS software solution for pathology lab management, contact us and connect with a product specialist.

 Michael Kalinowski